5 Days in Siem Reap, Cambodia

 These elephants are treated with cruelty and are overworked carrying a heavy box on their shoulders on top of the weight of tourists who ride them thinking is cute.
 I wanted to ride them until I started reading about how elephants are treated.
 Please simply don’t.

 Beware of scams.
 There are several scams in the area, a popular one is being approached by someone, usually a woman with a baby on hands asking to buy powdered milk.
 She takes you to a place “she knows” but basically she’s working with the person “selling” the milk, who happily takes your money and splits the proceeds with the store and pay a small fee to the woman.
 The problem with this scam is that children and women are exploited and often times the babies are rented.
-There is more info about this scam here.

 Also, NEVER visit an orphanage.
 Children are not a tourist attraction.
 Usually well intended tourists visit orphanages as part of a tour wanting to “volunteer” and “help”, but the truth is that there is a huge problem with children being rented from poor families and taken away to pass as orphans.
 These children are mistreated, often abused sexually, physically and emotionally.
 There are even some orphanages that allow children to leave the institution unsupervised with visitors who might not have the best intentions.